Breast reduction surgery is a highly safe and effective means of permanently reducing breast size in patients for cosmetic and physical reasons.

 Most patients are able to go back to work within one week but it is important to remember that the full results of your surgery may not be evident for several months, and as your body adjusts and heals: you must listen to it.
 Dr. Gabbay will monitor your progress and he will explain that patience is crucial, because taking on too much too soon, may impede or even impair your healing process, requiring additional surgery.

-It is advised that breast reduction surgery be performed after the age of 20 because the breasts are usually fully developed after that age.
-Exceptions can be made however, for teens who suffer significant emotional and psychological effects from having breasts that are too large.
+It is advised that breast reduction surgery is performed after the age of 20 because the breasts are usually fully developed after that age.
+Exceptions can be made, however, for teens who suffer significant emotional and psychological effects of having breasts that are too large.

-It is usually advised that if you want children you should consider postponing breast reduction surgery, because changes to breast tissue during pregnancy could alter your surgical results.
+It is usually advised that if you want children you should consider postponing breast reduction surgery because changes in breast tissue during pregnancy could alter your surgical results.
 Another risk is that after breast reduction surgery breastfeeding may be difficult.

 There are several different incision techniques used in breast reduction surgery, depending on the amount of tissue reduction you need.
 One common incision is the vertical or “minimal scar” incision that involves a scar around the nipple, and another incision leading down in a straight, vertical line resembling a ‘lollipop’ shape.
 Women with extremely large breasts need the more standard “anchor” procedure, involving an incision around the nipple, a straight vertical line, and a horizontal incision along the inframammary crease; resembling an anchor.

 In the vast majority of breast reductions, the nipple is left attached to the breast, with the exception being in patients that have extremely large breasts.
 In this case, occasionally the nipple needs to be removed and reattached in a free nipple graft procedure.